 Child development milestones can still be relevant as the candles on your child's birthday cake multiply, all the way through their adolescence.
-Between the ages of 6 and 12, a lot of changes take place in a child's life, it makes sense to arm yourself with a knowledge of what to expect.
+Between the ages of six and 12 a lot of changes take place in a child's life, so it makes sense to arm yourself with a knowledge of what to expect.

 As with all child development expectations, all ages are approximate, and there's no need to worry if your child appears to be moving through them at a slightly different pace.
 However, if the speed of your child's development becomes a cause for concern, it's advisable to speak to your doctor about possible causes and options.

-Between the ages 6 to 8 you will notice that your child becomes noticeably more independent.
+Between the ages six to eight you will notice that your child becomes noticeably more independent.
 At the same time they like to know where they stand - and respond well to simple, clear guidelines that apply to everyone in the house.

 'At this age, fairness is a big issue for children,' says Dr Claire Halsey, Consultant Clinical Psychologist.
 'Your child wants everything to be equal in the family, from the portion size of their pudding to taking their turn of reading a bedtime story with dad.
 From a parents point of view it's impossible to be totally fair all the time, simply trying to be even handed is worth aiming for.'

-CommunicationMost children's speech is clear by the age of 6, and they will probably start asking you about the meanings of different words.
-Between the ages of 7 and 8, their vocabulary will double - and they will often copy what you say.
+CommunicationMost children's speech is clear by the age of six, and they will probably start asking you about the meanings of different words.
+Between the ages of seven and eight, their vocabulary will double - and they will often copy what you say.
 Expect to hear your child saying, 'My mummy/daddy says?' when talking to friends - and don't say anything in front of your child that you wouldn't want them to repeat!

 How to helpMost parents struggle with the idea of letting a child of this age do things without supervision, but bear in mind that your child will probably be desperate for a taste of freedom.
 Depending on your child's maturity and the area where you live, consider letting your child run an errand to a local shop or walk to a neighbouring friend's house by themselves as this will help to boost their confidence and satisfy their urge to feel more grown up.